Suzanne is an artist and writer who enjoys designing, crafting, and upcycling.

 If you'd like the exact pattern that was used in this tutorial, you can find it here: Blackwork-Chevron-Biscornu-Pattern.pdf

 This is the first charted circular chevron pattern in the world—invented by me!

 I'd love to hear any of your comments or feedback on making biscornus below.
-They are a tricky project, but look great and are a very cute gift idea.
-If pressed, I'd say the hardest part was picking up the backstitch around the edges to whip stitch—but this can be solved by using a sharper needle, by creasing the fabric or by only doing every second square.
+They are a tricky project, but they look great and are a very cute gift idea.
+If pressed, I'd say the hardest part was picking up the backstitch around the edges to whip stitch—but this can be solved by using a sharper needle, creasing the fabric or by only doing every second square.